 The part to be inspected (Test material) is placed between the radiation source and a sensitive film.
 If the material is sound or flawless, entire rays (either X-rays or Gamma rays) pass through the material very evenly.
 But if the material contains any flaw (or flaws), then some of the rays which will pass through the flaws will get absorbed to some extent due to the change in the density.
 Please note that those rays which will not encounter any flaw will remain intact and will pass through the material evenly.
 These rays are finally made to fall on a light-sensitive film placed on the backside of the material being inspected.

 The material (being inspected) and the sensitive film are kept under exposure to radiation (either X-rays or Gamma rays) for a certain period of time then the film is developed.
 Once the film is developed, it is called a radiograph.

 The density of the film or the amount of darkness on the film will vary depending upon the amount of radiation reaching the film.
-The darker area on a radiograph indicates more exposure (higher radiation intensity) as compared to the lighter areas which receives less exposure.
+The darker area on a radiograph indicates more exposure (higher radiation intensity) as compared to the lighter areas which receive less exposure.
 This variation in the image darkness reveals the presence of flaws or discontinuity inside the film.
 This variation in the darkness may also be used to determine the thickness or composition of the test material.